avodonosov/datomic-helpers/README.md

 - Clojure map - means an entity.
 It translates to `:db.type/ref` type, and the map is processed recursively to define all its attributes too.

-  If your specify that your entity has `:db/ident` attribute, no attribute definition is generated for it
+  If you specify that your entity has `:db/ident` attribute, no attribute definition is generated for it
   (because Datomic already has definition for `:db/ident`).
   Thus `:db/ident` in entity types just serves human readers